 - Try resetting your goal.
 Maybe your initial goal was a little too aggressive.
 It’s okay to adjust and do what works for you.

-- Talk to a coach/trainer. it is a good idea to discuss with struggles with professionals.
+- Talk to a coach or trainer.
+It is a good idea to discuss with struggles with professionals.
 Many will offer free insight and advice for getting started and staying on track.

 - Get more motivational messages.
 Words and phrases of affirmation are so important.
 Loving yourself and being patient with yourself is at the core of success for this journey.
 How about waking up each day to a motivational message that you wrote for yourself?